TonyKaravasilev/CryptoMananaDocs/docs/core.md

 }
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The string builder definition is visualized as a technical diagram and can be seen at Figure 1.
+&nbsp;&nbsp;&nbsp;&nbsp;The string builder definition is visualized as a technical diagram and can be seen in Figure 1.

 ![The String Builder](../images/docs/core.jpg "The components' hierarchy"){: .centered_item}